Carvins Cove Hours of Operation:

 - A day or annual pass may be purchased at any of the three entrances to the Cove.
 Upon entering Reservoir Road, one may purchase their passes from the Security Office; from either the Bennett Springs or the Timberview Road entrance, passes are easily obtained via the trail lock-box and pass self service system.
 Fees are $2 per day or an annual pass for $20.

-- To reserve the picnic shelter and learn more about certain restrictions concerning use of the reservoir, contact the Boat Dock offices at (540) 563-9170.
+- To learn more about certain restrictions concerning use of the reservoir, contact the Boat Dock office at (540) 563-9170.